-Two violent groups operating in the early 70's needed little prompting to come forward to admit their crimes, however the 'Black Liberation Army' and the 'Weather Underground' never admitted any involvement in the Richard Radetich murder.
-As was with this case, the Zodiac appeared extremely lucky to always lay claim to crimes that were never solved, or he indeed was the murderer of Richard Radetich.
+Two violent groups operating in the early 70s needed little prompting to come forward to admit their crimes, despite this however, neither the 'Black Liberation Army' or the 'Weather Underground' ever admitted any involvement in the Richard Radetich murder.
+As with this case, the Zodiac appeared extremely lucky to seemingly always lay claim to crimes that were never solved, or he was indeed was the murderer of Richard Radetich.

 The Zodiac Killer was referencing the murder of Sgt Brian McDonnell (44) on February 16th 1970, who was killed by a bomb packed with fence staples, planted on the window ledge of the 1899 Waller Street Park Police Station in Upper Haight, San Francisco.
-It seems strange that the Zodiac Killer would deny this murder stating "It just wouldn't doo to move in on someone else's teritory."
-A murder that took place in Upper Haight, yet was all too eager to claim the Richard Radetich murder that occurred on the same street, less than 2 miles away. in Lower Haight, to which he was intimating a link.
+It seemed strange that the Zodiac Killer would deny this murder, stating "It just wouldn't doo to move in on someone else's teritory,"- because this murder took place in Upper Haight, less than 2 miles from the Richard Radetich murder in Lower Haight, to which he was intimating a link.

-Then came the 'Button' letter on June 26th 1970, hinting at the murder of Richard Radetich, despite earlier protestations it wouldn't do to move in on somebody else's territory.
-The murders in Upper and Lower Haight and the Cervantes statue, mentioned in these three correspondences by the Zodiac Killer, are all contained within a 2 mile radius.
+Then came the 'Button' letter on June 26th 1970 hinting at the murder of Richard Radetich, despite earlier protestations it wouldn't do to move in on somebody else's territory.
+The murders in Upper and Lower Haight, and the Miguel de Cervantes Saavedra statue mentioned in these three correspondences by the Zodiac Killer, are all contained within a 2 mile radius.

-From March 22nd 1970 to July 24th 1970, the Zodiac Killer would again possibly commit and claim another crime, the abduction of Kathleen Johns on the fringes of Modesto, California- a crime that has also gone unsolved- despite the claims of Kathleen Johns it was indeed the Zodiac.
-The contradictions and connections between the '13 Symbol' cipher, 'Dragon Card' and 'Button' letter are there for all to see, but did the Zodiac Killer ever take the step from 'needling the blue pigs' to killing them.
-I'm not convinced yet.
+On July 24th 1970, the Zodiac Killer would claim his involvement in the abduction of Kathleen Johns just west of Modesto, California- a crime that has also gone unsolved- despite the claims of Kathleen Johns it was indeed the Zodiac.
+The contradictions and connections between the '13 Symbol' cipher, 'Dragon Card' and 'Button' letter are there for all to see- but did the Zodiac Killer ever take the unlikely step from 'needling the blue pigs' to killing them.

 643 Waller Street, San Francisco